 It opened with struggling, claustrophobic B-film actor Jake Scully (Craig Wasson) discovering his live-in girlfriend Carol (Barbara Crampton) cheating on him.
-The film's centerpiece was a later scene in a swanky LA bachelor pad in which Jake was house-sitting for fellow thespian 'Sam Bouchard' (Gregg Henry) in Beverly Hills.
+The film's centerpiece was a later scene in a swanky LA bachelor pad in which Jake was house-sitting in place of fellow thespian 'Sam Bouchard' (Gregg Henry) in the Hollywood Hills.
 Jake was set up to voyeuristically watch (through a high-powered telescope) the beautiful, rich, dark-haired neighbor Gloria Revelle (Deborah Shelton) performing a self-pleasuring, seductive dance in her apartment across the way.

 That night as he rested on his revolving bed and drank Jack Daniels straight from the bottle, Jake watched late-night adult cable TV, listening to an interview with a porn star named Linda Shaw (Herself) of Linda Shaw Enterprises (known for such X-rated flicks as "The Mating Game," "One Night at a Time" and "Bold Obsession").
 He also watched a short promotional clip of bleached-blonde adult film porn queen Holly Body in an X-rated porn shoot titled Holly Does Hollywood ("The Gone With the Wind of Adult Films" according to Eros Magazine; Erotic X Film Guide called it "A Hedonist's Heaven").
 Her familiar-looking, self-pleasuring dance in the porno film caused Jake to wonder whether Holly might provide a link to Gloria's murder.
 He immediately rented the video from the "Adult Section" of a local 24 hour video rental store, and watched Holly's full-length performance.